cbrnr/python-intro-short/10-Modules_and_Packages/10-Modules_and_Packages.md

 50.5
 ```

-Alternatively, we just import the `mean` function:
+Alternatively, we can only import the `mean` function:

 ```python
 >>> from stats import mean